Breast Asymmetry Surgery in Newcastle & Sydney NSW for Uneven and Lopsided Breasts

 • Droopy breast with nipples sitting low or downwards pointing

-Women with Poland’s Syndrome have very obvious asymmetry in their chest wall with significant under development of the breast on the affected side.
+Women with Poland’s Syndrome have very obvious asymmetry in their chest wall with significant underdevelopment of the breast on the affected side.
 Poland’s Syndrome has a wide spectrum of abnormalities that affect the chest wall and upper limbs, in addition to the underdeveloped breast these may include:

-• Absence of the pectoralis major muscles
+• Absence of the pectoral component of the pectoralis major muscle

 • Narrow chest width on the affected side